Table of Contents

 Kia Sonet Interior

 So they pretty much thought of everything on this inside.
-Nice large comfortable seats, the GT line has red stitching.
-And of course, the GT line emblazoned on the seat that looks nice as well. loads of features
+Excellent large comfortable seats, the GT line has red stitching.
+And of course, the GT line emblazoned on the seat looks nice as well. loads of features

 - You have wireless charging,